truenas/middleware/docs/userguide/freenas_sharing.rst

 server running Active Directory, you will also need to configure the Active Directory service in :menuselection:`Directory Services --> Active Directory`.
 Depending upon your authentication requirements, you may need to create or import users and groups.

-This section will demonstrate some common configuration scenarios:

-* If you would like an overview of the configurable parameters, see Creating CIFS Shares.

-* If you would like each user to authenticate before accessing the share, see Configuring Local User Access.

-* If you would like to use Shadow Copies, see Configuring Shadow Copies.

-* If you are having problems accessing your CIFS share, see :ref:`Troubleshooting CIFS`.
+This section will demonstrate some common configuration scenarios.
+If you would like to use Shadow Copies, see :ref:`Configuring Shadow Copies`.
+If you are having problems accessing your CIFS share, see :ref:`Troubleshooting CIFS`.

 Figure 10.4a shows the configuration screen that appears when you click :menuselection:`Sharing --> Windows (CIFS Shares) --> Add Windows (CIFS) Share`.